prentissw/obsidian-charted-roots/docs/planning/evidence-visualization-plan.md

 Phase 1 is complete when:

-1. Users can add `sourced_facts` to person notes and see coverage in Control Center
+1. ✅ Users can add `sourced_facts` to person notes and see coverage in Control Center
-2. Research Gaps Report shows unsourced facts across the tree
+2. ✅ Research Gaps Report shows unsourced facts across the tree
-3. Source quality can be specified and is displayed appropriately
+3. ✅ Source quality can be specified and is displayed appropriately
-4. Canvas source indicators show fact-level breakdown on hover
+4. ✅ Canvas source indicators show coverage percentage (hover tooltip not possible via API)
-5. Schema validation catches malformed `sourced_facts`
+5. ✅ Schema validation catches malformed `sourced_facts`
-6. Documentation covers the new workflow
+6. ✅ Documentation covers the new workflow (Frontmatter-Reference.md updated)

+**Status: Phase 1 COMPLETE** (as of session on 2025-12-05)

+All Phase 1 tasks completed including polish items:
+- [x] Add export functionality for Research Gaps list (CSV to clipboard)
+- [x] Add "Add Source Citation" action in person detail view (per-fact buttons)

 ---